Shivansh-2508/Shivansh-2508/README.md

 Hi there!
+I'm Shivansh Kukreti 👋
+About Me
-I'm Shivansh Kukreti 👋<br><br>About Me<br>I'm a passionate web developer currently pursuing a B.Tech at Pillai College Of Engineering.
-With a strong foundation in HTML, CSS, and JavaScript, I specialize in crafting engaging user experiences and transforming ideas into visually stunning websites.
-I'm currently focusing on mastering the MERN (MongoDB, Express.js, React.js, Node.js) stack to build dynamic and scalable web solutions.
+I'm a passionate web developer, SaaS founder, and tech enthusiast currently pursuing a B.Tech at Pillai College Of Engineering.
+With a strong foundation in JavaScript I specialize in crafting engaging user experiences and transforming ideas into websites.

+I'm currently:

+Mastering the MERN (MongoDB, Express.js, React.js, Node.js) stack to build dynamic and scalable web solutions.

+Expanding my knowledge in AI/ML and DBMS for my major engineering project.

+Leading my SaaS startup, currently serving 4-5 clients.

+Exploring Python and Golang.

 ## 🌐 Socials: